What is the Michelin Green Star?

 The Michelin Green Star is an annual award which highlights restaurants at the forefront of the industry when it comes to their sustainable practices.
 They hold themselves accountable for both their ethical and environmental standards, and work with sustainable producers and suppliers to avoid waste and reduce or even remove plastic and other non-recyclable materials from their supply chain.

 These restaurants offer dining experiences that combine culinary excellence with outstanding eco-friendly commitments and are a source of inspiration both for keen foodies and the hospitality industry as a whole.

 What kind of things do Green Star restaurants do?

 Every Green Star restaurant is different and works in its own unique way – but all make a difference to the world around them and act as role models to us all.

 Many work directly with growers, farmers and fishermen; forage in hedgerows and woodlands; grow plants and rear animals; and use regenerative methods such as no-dig vegetable gardens and successional cover crop growing.

-They also often go beyond environmental considerations to address the quality of life of their staff, as well as contributing to local, national or global charitable and educational projects.
+They also often go beyond environmental considerations to address issues related to ethics, as well as contributing to local, national or global charitable and educational projects.

 Who is eligible for a Michelin Green Star?